// teaching_module

 Intro to Math Finance: Complete Problem Session Guide

-A comprehensive 56-page document covering everything you need to know about intro to mathematical finance.
-Created for the first-ever problem sessions, where I taught 1.5-hour review sessions every Wednesday night, going over content and practice problems.
+A comprehensive 56-page document covering everything you need to know about intro mathematical finance.
+Created for the first-ever problem sessions — 1.5-hour review sessions every Wednesday night covering content and practice problems.

 Machine Learning Homework & Mini-Project

-Brand new homework assignment built from scratch, including all problems, code implementation, and custom autograder.
+A brand-new homework assignment built from scratch — all problems, code implementation, and a custom autograder.
 Introduced a creative Kaggle mini-project component for students to apply ML concepts hands-on.

 Differential Equations: Practice Final with Solutions

-When no practice exam was provided, I created this comprehensive practice final by selecting key problems from the textbook and writing complete solutions.
-Helped students prepare effectively for their final exam.
+When no practice exam was provided, I created this comprehensive practice final by selecting key problems from the textbook and writing complete solutions — helping students prepare effectively for their final exam.

-These videos showcase my teaching style and approach to explaining complex concepts:
+These showcase my teaching style and approach to explaining complex concepts.